2022-cs244/2022-cs244.github.io/index.md

 If you have extenuating circumstances that result in an assignment being late, please let us know about them as soon as possible.

-# Exam
+# Exam (Optional)

-There will be one midterm exam.
-We will release a practice exam later in the quarter.
-The exam will test your understanding of papers and topics covered so far in the class.
+As part of final projects, we might ask all or some students to take a short oral examination, and that will be in addition to their final presentation.
+If we think we'll have to do oral exams, we'll announce it by end of Week 8.
+The oral examination will cover the subject matter related to each student's final project.

 # Grading Policy

 * 15% Paper Critiques
-* 15% In-class Participation
+* 20% In-class Participation
-* 10% Programming Assignment 1
+* 15% Programming Assignment 1
-* 10% Programming Assignment 2
+* 15% Programming Assignment 2
-* 20% Midterm
-* 30% Final Project
+* 35% Final Project